Neck Pain Relief

 - Joint degeneration.
 Much like any other joint in your body, the neck joints can erode with age, causing pain.
 Conditions such as osteoarthritis can also reduce the cartilage between the vertebrae in the neck, also resulting in neck pain.

 How will physical therapy solve my neck pain issues?

 According to WebMD, physical therapy is one of the best methods for treating neck pain.
 At ProActive Physical Therapy and Sports Rehab, Inc, our physical therapists will conduct an initial physical evaluation to analyze the range of motion in your neck, as well as any limitations you have due to your pain.
 They will then create a diagnosis that will determine the make-up of your treatment plan.
 You will work together to understand the goals and expectations of each step in your individualized treatment plan, with the main focus being overcoming neck pain and recovering as quickly as possible.

 Treatments for your neck pain will most likely include manual or “hands-on” therapy, which consists of special techniques designed to reduce stiffness of your neck and improve its range of motion.
 Our physical therapists will also provide you with targeted exercises that will strengthen, build, and improve the muscles and tissues in your neck.
 We will focus on improving your posture to aid in the recovery of your neck muscles, as well as avoiding re-injury in the future.
 Additional treatment services may include ice and heat therapies, ultrasound, or electrical stimulation, as our physical therapist deems fit.

 Don’t let your daily discomfort be a pain in the neck any longer.
 Get neck pain relief with the help of physical therapy.
-Contact ProActive Physical Therapy and Sports Rehab to speak with one of our licensed physical therapists today and schedule your initial consultation!
-We will help you get started on the road toward long-lasting pain relief.
+Contact ProActive Physical Therapy and Sports Rehab at Sheldon & Sioux Center, IA to speak with one of our licensed physical therapists today and schedule your initial consultation!
+We will help you get started on the road toward long-lasting pain-relief.